davidpaps/bank_tech_test/README.md

 - Account statement (date, amount, balance) printing.
 - Data can be kept in memory (it doesn't need to be stored to a database or anything).

+__Code Structure:__
+- The code is split accross two constructors, the first 'Account' and the second 'Statement'.
+The Account constructor takes care of adding and subtracting the user input (deposit and withdraw) from the balance of the account.
+The Statement constructor then deals with adding a statement line (containing the user inout fro the account).
+This was the simplest seperation of concerns and makes for clear and easy seperation of dependancies in the code.

 __Acceptance criteria:__
 - Given a client makes a deposit of 1000 on 10-01-2012,
 - And a deposit of 2000 on 13-01-2012